Codeiology/ApertureTerminal/README.md

 # ApertureTerminal
 Customizes your Mac terminal to look like the popular Aperture Science terminal from the Portal series by Steam (if you haven't, go play it!)

+# Dependencies
+If you dont already have these installed, they are very easy to get with Homebrew (instructions at https://brew.sh).
+Its just brew install <name>

+  git
+  python (version 3 is recommended)

+# Hardware/OS requirements
+Really, you just need any type of mac running OSX or later!
+Its that simple!

 # Setup
 In you macOS terminal, navigate to Applications > Utilites > Terminal and open it.
 Next, type the following: